-As to the cases, it is much easier here: both are offered in stainless steel, but one of them wears plain brushed steel livery and the other comes in a very nice matte black PVD treatment that looks almost as gorgeous as recently introduced ceramic timekeepers from Panerai, Bell&Ross and others.
+As to the cases, it is much easier here: both are offered in stainless steel, but one of them wears plain brushed steel livery and the other comes in a nice matte black PVD treatment that looks almost as gorgeous as recently introduced ceramic timekeepers from Panerai, a maker of luxury “aviators” Bell&Ross and others.

-With its laconic, military-style dial layout, the watch not only offers superb, almost unrivalled legibility both at day and night, but can also be worn both in expeditions as well as on a daily basis with casual dress.
+With its laconic, military-style dial layout, the watch not only offers superb, almost unrivaled legibility both at day and night but can also be worn both in expeditions as well as on a daily basis with casual dress.

-As many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high quality Swiss movements to animate its timekeepers.
+Like many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high-quality Swiss movements to animate its timekeepers.

 Equipped with M-G’s patented woodpecker neck regulation that protects the index hand (and hence the balance shaft) from severe shocks, the modified movement offers even more reliability and robustness than the original job.

 To make the caliber even more exclusive (for a mass-produced movement, of course,) its winding rotor is further equipped with a branded oscillating weight that features Glashuette solar grinding decoration.
 The latter is perfectly visible through a sapphire crystal that covers its display back.